ashishbindra2/workshop/docs/python_tutorials/RE.md

 - **[^0-9a-zA-Z]** = > Except alphanumeric character (Special character)

 ###

 - Any digit 0 to 9
 - ('\d) => short cut

-### Predifinded character classes:
+### Predifinded character classes

 - \d => Any digit 0 to 9 [0-9]
 - \D => Any character except digit [^0-9]
 - \w => Any Word character [0-9a-zA-Z]